-To register, please e-mail oww.campus@usdoj.gov or call Mrs. Kimberly Shamberger at 202-514-7998.
+To register, please contact the OVW Campus Program mailbox at ovw.campus@usdoj.gov.
+Registration must be received at least two days prior to the start of the session.
 Please provide at least two requested dates in case your first choice request cannot be granted.
 Interested applicants will receive a confirmation email to verify that they are registered for the requested call.